On the Uniform Computational Content of Computability Theory: The Kleene-Post Theorem

 \begin{theorem}[Kleene and Post 1954] There exist $p,q\in\IN^\IN$ such that $p\nT q$. \end{theorem}

-We interpret this result such that for any given $r$ we want to find two incomparable degrees above it (alternatively, one could also impose an upper bound here, for instance $r'$, but that would yield a slightly different problem):
+We consider this theorem as a computational problem in the following more general sense: for any given $r$ we want to find two incomparable degrees above it (alternatively, one could also impose an upper bound here, for instance $r'$, but that would yield a different problem).

 \begin{definition}[Theorem of Kleene and Post] By $\KPT:\IN^\IN\mto\IN^\IN$ we denote the function with

 for all $p\in\IN^\IN$. \end{definition}